salmmanfred/ccdb/readme.md

 ## Differance between Bcore and Acore
 Core is mutli threaded and does not work very efficiently with big amount of text
 Bcore is the old algorithm for making the text
+Bcore also outputs into a string instead of into the console
 Their names are Acore: Banana core, Bcore: Olive core

 # Multi threading